genesiscommunitysuccess/docs/docs/03_server-modules/08_evaluator/02_basics.md

 }

 ```
+Fot the above example to work you will need to set up a [Notify](/server-modules/integration/notify/configuring/) process together with inserting a GATEWAY  and a NOTIFY_ROUTE in the database and add the details of the connection for the SMTP server to the  genesis-system-definition.kts file.
 You can see an example of a dynamic rule using [Notify](/server-modules/integration/notify/configuring/) email messages being configured in our [tutorial](/getting-started/go-to-the-next-level/condition-rules/).
+### Static Rules
+Static rules are used to create scheduled activities.
+For instance to schedule the production of EOD reports, or to run a batch report on the hour.

 ### Defining a static rule
 To define a scheduled event, you need to insert a row into the `CRON_RULE` table.
 This row must specify the CRON schedule that triggers the event.
 The table is defined as follows: